JK-Liu7/MeDUET/README.md

 bash pretrain.sh
 ```

-Note that we use "Persistentdataset" to pre-cache dataset for efficient training, which also requires additional storage.
+Note that we use "PersistentDataset" to pre-cache dataset for efficient training, which also requires additional storage.

 ---
 ## 🚀 Repository Status

-**Code coming soon.**

-We are currently cleaning and organizing the codebase for public release.

-Planned contents include
+The pretraining code of MeDUET has been released.
+We are currently preparing the pretrained weights and downstream synthesis/analysis code.

+- [x] 📄 Paper released
-- 🧠 Pretraining code for MeDUET
+- [x] 🧠 Pretraining code
-- 🎨 Downstream synthesis code
+- [ ] 📦 Pretrained model weights
-- 📊 Downstream analysis code
+- [ ] 🔧 Downstream code
-- ⚙️ Configs and training scripts
-- 🗂️ Data preprocessing instructions
--
 ---
 ## 🙏 Acknowledgement